augmented-testing/multi-user-plugin/README.md

 Scout is developed in Java and therefore requires the Java Runtime Environment (JRE).
 JRE version 8 or later is suitable for running Scout and its plugins.

+Take a look at the [Actions](https://github.com/augmented-testing/multi-user-plugin/actions) page to see which versions of Java are tested automatically as part of the CI process.

 ### Build and Run

 Build automation is accomplished using a Maven.
 Use the following Maven command: